shuo-young/BlockWatchdog/README.md

 ## Features

 -   Recover all possible call chains in attacker contract (each public function).
--   Report critical attack semantic, e.g., call in hook functions, selfdestruct, use randomnumer, creation (sole and multi) etc.
+-   Report critical attack semantics, e.g., call in hook functions, selfdestruct, use randomnumer, creation (sole and multi) etc.
 -   Locating call sites that could perform reentrancy and possible reentrancy targets.

 ## Publication

-This repository was proposed in the [ICSE'24 paper](<(https://dl.acm.org/doi/10.1145/3597503.3639153).>) _*Uncover the Premeditated Attacks: Detecting Exploitable Reentrancy Vulnerabilities by Identifying Attacker Contracts*_, and we would really appreciate for your citation if this repo helps you.
+This repository was proposed in the [ICSE'24 paper](https://dl.acm.org/doi/10.1145/3597503.3639153) _*Uncover the Premeditated Attacks: Detecting Exploitable Reentrancy Vulnerabilities by Identifying Attacker Contracts*_, and we would really appreciate for your citation if this repo helps you.

 ## Contact